-This study provides an important connection between cellular metabolism and proteostasis through MAGIC, a previously proposed protein quality control pathway for clearing cytosolic misfolded and aggregated proteins by import into mitochondria.
-Using a split-GFP reporter system, the authors reveal the role of Snf1, a yeast AMPK, in preventing the import of misfolded proteins to mitochondria for MAGIC, controlled by transcription factor Hap4 as a function of cellular metabolic status.
-The experimental evidence provided by the authors is still inadequate for explaining the regulatory mechanism of MAGIC by Snf1 or HAP4 and incomplete for explaining the cellular mechanism of substrate selection for MAGIC.
+This study makes an important connection between cellular metabolism and proteostasis through MAGIC, a previously proposed protein quality control pathway of clearance of cytosolic misfolded and aggregated proteins by importing into mitochondria.
+The authors reveal the role of Snf1, a yeast AMPK, in preventing the import of misfolded proteins to mitochondria for MAGIC controlled by the transcription factor Hap4, depending on the cellular metabolic status.
+The key message is important, although the evidence for physiological relevance of MAGIC for overall cellular proteostasis and its molecular regulation by Snf1 remains incomplete.

 Mechanisms of MAGIC regulation by Snf1

-As the main entry gate for mitochondrial preproteins, the TOM complex adopts two functional conformations with different substrate specificity: the receptor-free dimer is primarily responsible for importing MIA pathway substrates, and the receptor-bound trimer for Tim23 pathway substrates (41–43).
-Deletion of Tom6 disassembles the trimer and shifted the conformation equilibrium toward the dimer form (43,44).
-To test if the substrate selectivity of TOM complex regulates MP import, we eliminated the trimer conformation by deleting TOM6 and found that it elevated FlucSM import in Snf1-active cells with or without Tom70cd overexpression (Figure 3F and G; Figure 3—figure supplement 1F and G).
-This result suggests that restricting MP import in Snf1-active cells requires the trimeric TOM complex in addition to the influx of mitochondrial preproteins, and MPs might preferentially cross the mitochondrial outer membrane through the dimeric TOM complex.
+As the main entry gate for mitochondrial preproteins, the TOM complex adopts two functional conformations with different substrate specificity: the receptor-free dimer is primarily responsible for importing MIA pathway substrates, and the receptor-bound trimer for Tim23 pathway substrates (52-54).
+Deletion of Tom6 disassembles the trimer and shifts the conformation equilibrium toward the dimer form (54,55).
+To test if the substrate selectivity of TOM complex regulates MP import, we eliminated the trimer conformation by deleting TOM6 and found that it elevated FlucSM import in LG medium with or without Tom70cd overexpression (Figure 3F and G; Figure 3—figure supplement 1F and G).
+This result suggests that restricting MP import under Snf1 activation requires the trimeric TOM complex in addition to the competing mitochondrial preprotein import, and MPs might preferentially cross the mitochondrial outer membrane through the dimeric TOM complex.

 AMPK protects cellular fitness during proteotoxic stress

 To further test whether the reduction in growth rate during proteotoxic stress was associated with impaired mitochondrial fitness, we assessed mitochondrial membrane potential (MMP) using the dye tetramethylrhodamine methyl ester (TMRM).
 In HG medium and after 90 min induction of FlucSM, there was a negative relationship between spGFP accumulation and MMP: spGFP-positive cells exhibited a significantly reduced MMP level than spGFP-negative cells (Figure 4C).
 Again, this difference was not observed in cells that grew in LG, whereas Tom70cd overexpression led to a significant increase in the fraction of spGFP-positive cells with reduced MMP in both HG and LG medium (Figure 4B and C).
-These results suggest that glucose limitation protects mitochondria and cellular fitness during FlucSM-induced proteotoxic stress through Snf1- dependent inhibition of MP import into mitochondria.
+These results suggest that Snf1 activation under glucose limitation protects mitochondrial and cellular fitness from FlucSM-associated proteotoxic stress.

-Metabolic imbalance and loss of proteostasis are interconnected hallmarks of aging and age-related diseases (3,5,52).
-Various metabolic signaling pathways, such as TOR, AMPK, Sirtuins, and insulin/IGF-1, sense metabolic stimuli, regulate cellular stress responses and influence major cytosolic protein quality control mechanisms including ubiquitin-proteasome pathway and autophagy (52).
-Mitochondria, the central target of metabolic signaling and major hub of energy production, participate in proteostasis by importing of cytosolic misfolded proteins lacking canonical mitochondrial targeting sequences via the MAGIC pathway (7).
-Here, we revealed an unexpected link between cellular metabolism and proteostasis through MAGIC by using an unbiased genetic screening in yeast.
-Our data established Snf1/AMPK as a key regulator of misfolded protein import, which balances the mitochondrial metabolic and proteostatic functions in response to glucose availability and protects mitochondrial fitness under proteotoxic (Figure 5E).
-We speculate that, when glucose level is high and cells rely on glycolysis for ATP production, mitochondria play a ‘moonlighting role’ in cellular proteostasis through MAGIC, a process dependent on mitochondrial import and proteostasis machineries including chaperones, translocons, and proteases (7).
-On the other hand, when glucose is limited and cells rely on oxidative phosphorylation for ATP generation, AMPK activation shuts down MAGIC and promotes import of essential mitochondrial preproteins, thus ensuring mitochondrial fitness and energy production.
+Metabolic imbalance and loss of proteostasis are interconnected hallmarks of aging and age-related diseases (3,5,59).
+Various metabolic signaling pathways, such as TOR, AMPK, Sirtuins, and insulin/IGF-1, sense metabolic stimuli, regulate cellular stress responses and influence major cytosolic protein quality control mechanisms including ubiquitin-proteasome pathway and autophagy (59).
+Mitochondria, the central target of metabolic signaling and major hub of energy production, participate in proteostasis by importing of cytosolic misfolded proteins lacking canonical mitochondrial targeting sequences via the MAGIC pathway (10).
+Here, our unbiased genetic screen in yeast revealed an unexpected link between cellular metabolism and proteostasis through MAGIC.
+Our data established Snf1/AMPK as a key regulator of misfolded protein import, which balances the mitochondrial metabolic and proteostasis functions in response to glucose availability and protects mitochondrial fitness under proteotoxic stress (Figure 5E).
+We speculate that, when glucose level is high and cells rely on glycolysis for ATP production, mitochondria play a ‘moonlighting role’ in cellular proteostasis through MAGIC, a process dependent on mitochondrial import and proteostasis machineries including chaperones, mitochondrial translocons, and proteases (10).
+On the other hand, when glucose is limited and cells rely on oxidative phosphorylation for ATP generation, Snf1/AMPK activation shuts down MAGIC and promotes import of essential mitochondrial preproteins, thus ensuring mitochondrial fitness and energy production.

-An interesting question raised in this study is whether MAGIC is beneficial or detrimental to cells.
+A question raised by our findings is whether MAGIC is beneficial or detrimental to cells.
 Our data suggest that under physiological stress-free conditions, MP import and degradation in mitochondria is well-tolerated, but an acute or chronic increase in the cytosolic misfolded protein load could overwhelm mitochondrial proteostasis capacity leading to organellar damage.
-If so, the regulation of MAGIC by AMPK could help explain the beneficial effect of caloric restriction on life span extension in model organisms (32,53).
-In human, the role of AMPK in health and diseases are complex and not fully understood (53–55).
-While AMPK activity and mitochondrial gene expression via downstream transcriptional factors such as PGC-1α and FOXO are elevated during health-benefitting activities such as exercise (56), hyperactivated AMPK has also been reported in several neurodegenerative diseases with proteostasis decline (54).
-Our findings suggest that elevating AMPK activity may be beneficial in alleviating proteotoxicity associated with degenerative diseases.
+If so, the regulation of MAGIC by AMPK could help explain the beneficial effect of caloric restriction on life span extension in model organisms (43,61).
+In humans, the role of AMPK in health and diseases is complex and not fully understood (62-64).
+While AMPK activity and mitochondrial gene expression mediated by downstream transcriptional factors such as PGC-1α and FOXO are elevated during health-benefitting activities such as exercise (64), hyperactivated AMPK has also been reported in several neurodegenerative diseases with proteostasis decline (62).
+Our findings suggest that elevating AMPK activity may be beneficial for alleviating proteotoxicity associated with degenerative diseases.
 Further studies using genetic approaches and relevant in vivo models could help elucidate the physiological role of AMPK in balancing proteostasis and mitochondrial fitness.